NShanks/ffsite/README.md

-"# IYKYK Site"
-# ffsite
-I need a better way for users to visualize what's going on in the IYKYK charity football league.
-I want to create an application that can showcase teams and leagues while giving a better overview of the entire operation for the players.
-Especially during the playoffs.
+Markdown

-# FFL Site (Fantasy Football League-of-Leagues)
+# IYKYK Charity Fantasy Football League

-> A full-stack application (Django + React) to manage a multi-league fantasy football association, track custom playoffs, and handle payouts.
+A full-stack application (Django + React) built to manage the IYKYK multi-league fantasy football association.
+Its primary goal is to showcase teams and leagues, provide a clear overview of the custom "BIG Playoff," and automate admin tasks like payout notifications.

 ---